Vienna & Salzburg by First Class Rail

 Day 8 – Salzburg to Zurich

 Today after breakfast make your way back to the station where you board the comfortable Railjet service to the cosmopolitan Swiss city of Zurich.
-It is a pleasant stroll (450 metres) across the Limmat River to the Hotel Continental (4 star) for your overnight stay.
+It is a pleasant stroll across the Limmat River to the Hotel Helmhaus (4 star) for your overnight stay.
 You may have time this evening to discover some of Zurich’s main attractions such as the Bahnhofstrasse and Old Town, home to quaint churches and burgher houses and stylish shops.
 Venture further along the River Limmat to discover Zurich’s most impressive churches, the Grossmünster, Fraumünster – and St. Peterskirch (its clock face is the largest in Europe), before you reach the opening of Lake Zurich, from where you may take an evening lake cruise.

 Day 9 – Zurich to London – Homeward Bound